 Contact details: if you have switched to digital but change your phone/email please update your details online.

-Use this form to make a Data Subject Access request.
+Use this form to make a Subject Access Request about rates information.

 The Rates (Jersey) Law 2005 may be viewed at